shilogilor90work/ariel_observatory/README.md

 sudo fuser -k 80/tcp

-Now try to run server again is will work
+Now try to run server again it will work

 ### Q&A